okayaa/MTSYS/cran-comments.md

+## 4th Resubmission
+This is a resubmission.
+In this version I have:

+* changed the package name to "MTSYS" from "MT" to be longer and more self-descriptive name.

+* deleted space after "doi:".

+* changed a reference to an appropriate paper from the book in the Description field.

 ## 3rd Resubmission
 This is a resubmission.
 In this version I have used the correct CRAN template for the MIT license.